ChapelR/harlowe-audio/docs/README.md

 Set this option to `true` or `false`.

 The master volume and mute are considered user preferences, in that they are intended for users to adjust.
 You can use this option to cause changes to these settings to be saved and restored from local storage (using the above key).
 For example, if the user sets the master volume to `0.3`, then closes the game, the master volume will be `0.3` rather than the `startingVol` next time they play the game.

 ---

+- **the `globalA` option**

+Set this option to `true` or `false`.

+By default, and throughout this guide, the API is sent to the global scope as `A`, matching howler-for-harlowe's way of doing things.
+If you don't want to have that, or if the `window.A` name is already taken, you can find everything at `Chapel.Audio` instead.

+---